ianmilliken/mpc/site/content/blog/should-i-advertise-on-facebook-or-google.md

 But where to advertise?
 Google and Facebook are the biggest PPC marketplaces and it's worth a look at whether they're both good options for your business, or in fact one fits you better than the other.

-## Google's advertising options
+## The advertising options

-It doesn't matter whether you're running a product or service, Google has a range of diverse ad options for your business to be advertised far and wide.
+You have to take a good look at what you're selling to determine whether Google or Facebook's advertising options are better for you.
+For example, Facebook offers a be

+**Google**

+Google's advertising options have remained largely unchanged for many years, with the most popular choice being 'search ads' that appear in place of a regular search result.

-* Text ads - lookalike Google search results, appearing at the top of searches
+* Search ads - lookalike Google search results, appearing at the top of searches
 * Banner/display ads - image heavy ads that appear on a range of websites
 * Ads that will appear across a range of apps of your choosing

-## Facebook's advertising options
+**Facebook**

-When compared to Google, Facebook's advertising capabilities are more creative, with a range of options available for
+When compared to Google, Facebook's advertising options are far more extensive, with sophisticated video/carousel ads used to showcase products/services visually.

+* Link click ads -
-* Photo ads
+* Photo ads -
 * Video ads -
 * Carousel ads - showcasing multiple products

-Best for:

 ## Push vs pull